LAYELKMANOJ/Data-Science/README.md

 <p>Conclusion ..Data science is integral to modern life, driving innovation and solving complex problems.
 Its applications span diverse industries, and its influence on decision-making and convenience makes it an essential tool for shaping a smarter, more efficient world.</p>

 ## UPDATES ON DATA SCIENCE
+<P>.
+Generative AI Integration</P>
+The rise of foundation models like ChatGPT and GPT-4 Turbo continues to drive innovation in automated data analysis, feature engineering, and synthetic data generation.
+Generative AI for coding (e.g., CoPilot) is now being extensively used to accelerate data science workflows, from exploratory data analysis (EDA) to building machine learning pipelines.</P>